 The transmission load forecast is used to support the charge determinant load forecast for the three transmission rate pools: Network, Line Connection and Transformation Connection.
 The applicant must provide an explanation of the causes, assumptions and adjustments for the volume forecast.
 All economic assumptions and data sources used in the preparation of the load and customer count forecast, including the impact of conservation, must be included in this section, including when the forecast was prepared.

 The applicant must also provide an explanation of the weather normalization methodology used.
-All economic models, econometric models, end-use models customer forecast surveys and load shape analyses must also be described and documented.
+All economic models, econometric models, end-use models, customer forecast surveys and load shape analysis must also be described and documented.

-The applicant must provide a detailed conservation and demand management (CDM) forecast, with impact of CDM shown on the load forecast for each of the three rate pools.
-The applicant must also indicate how the forecast reflects IESO CDM forecasts and targets in the load forecast.
+The applicant must provide a detailed electricity demand side management (eDSM) forecast, with impact of eDSM shown on the load forecast for each of the three rate pools.
+The applicant must also indicate how the forecast reflects IESO eDSM forecasts and targets in the load forecast.

 The applicant’s load forecast must also take into account the impact of forecast embedded generation on the transmission system load.
 The applicant must explain its assumptions and methodology.

-Accuracy of Load Forecast and Variance Analyses
+Accuracy of Load Forecast and Variance Analysis

 The applicant must demonstrate the historical accuracy of the load forecast for at least the past 5 years by providing the following, as applicable: